GreatAttractor/libskry/README.md

 - BMP: 8- and 24-bit uncompressed
 - TIFF: 8- and 16-bit per channel mono or RGB uncompressed

+AVI files up to 2 GiB are supported.
+In case of 64-bit builds of libskry, there are no size limits for the remaining formats (other than the available memory).
+The user can choose to treat mono videos as raw color (enables demosaicing).

 ----------------------------------------
 ## 4. Principles of operation